 - Friendly name: Unique identifier for this client.

 - IP address: The IP ranges used by the dashboard (gathered in step 9 of the dashboard configuration)

 - Shared secret: Secret configured in the RADIUS server value in the dashboard (used in step 8 of the dashboard configuration).
 This needs to be the same for each RADIUS client you add.

 - Click OK.

-- Repeat these steps for each of the dashboard's IP addresses, as specified on the Access Control page in the dashboard:
+- Repeat these steps for each of the dashboard's IP addresses, as specified on the Help > Firewall info page in the dashboard:

 Configure a RADIUS Network Policy in NPS

 The following instructions explain how to configure a network policy in NPS

 - From the Network Policy Server console, navigate to NPS > Policies > Network Policies.